Skip to main content

 • Some old pre-2019 categories remain, but they are harder for visitors to find.

-If you are in the UK there are several holes in the category structure where the US-centric categories are not translated or represented properly.
+In the UK there are several gaps in the category structure where the original US-centric categories were not translated properly.

 For example, there isn’t really a ‘perfect’ category for contract mobile phone retailers.
 There is still a pre-2019 category called ‘mobile phone store’ (with the more American ‘cell phone store’ in the URL), but users cannot easily find or navigate to it.